 - Prices could be high for some small businesses.

 Kaspersky’s antivirus solution is designed to fit any business, regardless of size or type.
-For small businesses with 1-50 employees, Kaspersky offers Small Office Security protection, an antivirus suite that features premium VPN, password manager and safe money services.
-The small office security suite protects servers, computers, data and is compatible with various operating systems like Windows, Android, macOS and iOS.
+For small businesses with 1-50 employees, Kaspersky offers Small Office Security protection, an antivirus suite that features a premium VPN, a password manager and safe money services.
+The small office security suite protects servers, computers and data and is compatible with various operating systems like Windows, Android, macOS and iOS.

 For businesses with over 250 employees, Kaspersky offers Endpoint Security Cloud.
 This suite comes with Kaspersky’s full protection features and is offered under three different plans.
 The Endpoint Security Cloud helps businesses uncover, understand and remediate known and unknown vulnerabilities on their workstations with a remediation engine.